If you are sold on the idea of buying one of these amazing cats, you naturally ask do Maine Coons get along with other cats?

 Maine Coon Characteristics

-Many people refer to Maine Coons as ‘gentle giants’, since their gentle temperament and laid back approach to life make them ideally suited to family life.
+Many people refer to Maine Coons as ‘gentle giants’, since their gentle temperament and laid-back approach to life make them ideally suited to family life.

-Their dog-like characteristics don’t end there though, since you can also expect your cat to follow you from room to room, keeping you company like a dog does.
+Their dog-like characteristics don’t end there though, since you can also expect your cat to follow you from room to room, keeping you company as a dog does.

 Do Maine Coons Like Other Cats?

-Additionally, their laid back temperament and highly sociable personalities make them ideally suited to living with other cats, because they naturally enjoy the company of other animals.
+Additionally, their laid-back temperament and highly sociable personalities make them ideally suited to living with other cats, because they naturally enjoy the company of other animals.

-For more information on how friendly the Maine Coon cat is, take a look at my article “Are Maine Coon Cats Friendly?“.
+For more information on how friendly the Maine Coon cat is, take a look at my article Are Maine Coon cats friendly?

 Are Maine Coon Cats Aggressive?

 Whilst the male Maine Coon is considered very sociable, and friendly with strangers, the female Maine Coon is often considered more aloof and ‘cat-like’ in nature.

 Step By Step Guide To Introducing Cats

 But, before you get stressed, take a step back and envisage the possibility of a beautiful friendship between your cat, and the new kitten or cat that you have just bought home.

 Once you are ready to proceed, take a look at the table below which identifies 10 clear steps to introducing a new cat into your home.